 Soon Rachel appeared and asked why I was sitting at her computer in my underwear.
 I showed her Jay’s email.
 In short order she voiced the same arguments I had previously deleted, in more or less the same order.
 And on each point I knew she was wrong.
 What she was doing, and what I had done earlier, was scrambling for justification of her own self-serving behavior.

 The most interesting part was how Rachel’s tactics mirrored my own.
 Evidently there are exactly four defenses one can use in such situations:

 Of course Jay Perkins was right: stealing is wrong, particularly when one steals for “unnecessary and idiotic reasons.”
 And it doesn’t matter that one’s accuser is a jerk or that little harm comes from the theft or that one is fundamentally moral.
 It’s still wrong.
 When Rachel asked me to help steal the duck sign, I weighed the wrong against my desire to play hero, and I decided to play hero.
 It was a purely selfish decision.
 I make such decisions all the time and for no other reason than that I want to.

 When pressed to defend my actions, I invariably resort to the four-point approach listed above, which I have just now dubbed the four horsemen of justification.

 Of course I’m not just speaking about duck signs.
-The same logic used to justify the theft of duck signs is used to justify the destruction of the planet.
+The same arguments used to justify the theft of duck signs are used to justify the destruction of the planet.
 We do what we want, pretty much, then find reasons to justify it.